 Second Day (Saturday)

-The menu is the same.
-With the exception of the added energy drink and no extra bar.
+The menu is the same, except for the added energy drink and no extra bar.

 9:00 am – The macadamia and cashew nuts bar and herbal tea.